serverlessworkflow/specification/examples/README.md

 We welcome contributions!
 If you have an example demonstrating a unique feature or use case of Serverless Workflow, feel free to submit a pull request.

-For more detailed information on how to contribute, including guidelines and best practices, please refer to our [Contributing Guide](./CONTRIBUTING.md).
+For more detailed information on contributing, including guidelines and best practices, please refer to our [Contributing Guide](./CONTRIBUTING.md).